APR vs. interest rate: What’s the difference?

 Whenever you’re shopping for credit, the annual percentage rate (APR) and the interest rate are likely to play an important role in your decision.
 But what’s the difference when it comes to the APR versus the interest rate?

 Both terms represent the cost of borrowing money.
 But they aren’t exactly the same thing.
 The primary difference between APR and interest rate is that the APR reflects the interest rate plus additional costs that may apply to your loan.
-In that sense, APR may better reflect the true cost to borrow money.
+In that sense, APR may better reflect the true cost of borrowing money.

 Key takeaways

-- For credit cards, the APR and interest rate are typically the same amount.
-An APR on a mortgage or other home loan might reflect costs like origination fees and mortgage discount points.
+• For credit cards, the APR and interest rate are typically the same amount.
+An APR on a mortgage or other home loan might reflect other costs.

-- Lenders might determine APR, interest rates and other lending terms based on creditworthiness.
+• Lenders might use a person’s creditworthiness to help determine APR, interest rates and other lending terms.

-- The Truth in Lending Act (TILA) requires lenders to clearly disclose a loan’s APR and interest rate.
-That can help borrowers understand the cost of a loan.
+• The Truth in Lending Act (TILA) requires lenders to clearly disclose a loan’s APR and interest rate.

 What is APR?

-If you have ever taken out a loan or applied for a credit card, you’ve likely noticed the APR.
+If you’ve ever applied for a loan or credit card, you’ve likely noticed the APR.
 As the Consumer Financial Protection Bureau (CFPB) explains, “APR is a broader measure of the cost of borrowing money.”

 Keep in mind that the interest rate and the APR may be the same for a credit card.
 But that may not be the case with all loans.